Richard-Burd/alpine-js-sandbox/README.md

 - [ ] The app can display images embedded in an app directory
 - [ ] The app can display images from a remote location like imgur.com
 - [ ] The about.html page can iterate on a JSON file and display data
+- [ ] The about.html page can iterate on a JavaScript object and display data
 - [x] The .html files can read a .css file and interpret it
 - [ ] An .html file can read a .js file and execute it properly
 - [ ] The .css file detects a user's media and gracefully degredates text